MicrosoftDocs/appcenter-docs/docs/distribution/codepush/migrationguide.md

 No.

 #### What changes for CodePush?
 For now, the only significant change is the use of the App Center CLI and the structure of the commands.
 No changes in your code will be necessary until the release of the new SDK, which currently has no ETA.
-The CodePush team would like to extend our gratitude for your help in making CodePush what it is today, it wouldn't be possible without such an amazing community.
+The CodePush team wants to extend our gratitude for your help in making CodePush what it is today, it wouldn't be possible without such an amazing community.

 #### Is using CodePush functionality still free?
 Yes.